microsoft/aed-content-nasa-su20/IntroToPython/2-PythonBasicsModule/7-KnowledgeCheck.md

 -False

-Which of the following is the correct way to print a variable and text?
+Which of the following is the correct way to print the value of a variable and text?

 -print("This is a variable", variable)
 -print("This is a variable"; variable)